 Almost any network interface card (NIC) supported by the Linux kernel should also be supported by the installation system; modular drivers should normally be loaded automatically.
 This includes most PCI and PCMCIA cards.
-Many older ISA cards are supported as well.

 ISDN is supported, but not during the installation.